-Red Bull ask for inquiry into Aston Martin design
+Red Bull accuse Aston Martin of copying design

 Aston Martin have produced an extensive upgrade of their car for this weekend's Spanish Grand Prix which bears a striking resemblance to Red Bull's design.

-Red Bull team boss Christian Horner said he wanted to know whether Aston Martin have stolen their intellectual property.
+Red Bull F1 boss Christian Horner said the idea their intellectual property might have been used was of "grave concern".

 Aston Martin said the FIA had confirmed it was "legitimate independent work".